 If you notice spotting or light bleeding several days before your period is due, it could be implantation bleeding.
-Spotting has many causes, so you might wonder how to recognize implantation bleeding.
+Spotting has many causes, so you may wonder how to recognize implantation bleeding.
 Before you reach for a pregnancy test, see if your symptoms and the timing of your spotting line up.

-Implantation bleeding is light vaginal bleeding that sometimes occurs very early in pregnancy.
 Implantation bleeding can happen when a fertilized egg attaches, or implants, into the uterine wall.
 The egg attaches to the uterus anytime between 6 to 12 days after ovulation.
 This means if you ovulate on day 14 of your cycle, implantation could happen sometime between 17 to 26 days after the start of your last period.

 As the fertilized egg settles into the uterine wall, this can cause the lining to slough off and result in spotting or light bleeding.
 Bleeding can also occur due to changing hormones related to early pregnancy.

 Even though it's rare, if you experience spotting a week before your period is due, you might wonder if it's implantation bleeding.
 Implantation bleeding can be a very early sign that you're pregnant.

 How common is spotting in early pregnancy?